israelpina004/MyTerminal/README.md

 Features:

--Different commands can be seperated with semicolons.
+-Different commands can be separated with semicolons.

 -cd and exit work as appropriate.